seanfuture/koa-swagger2/README.md

-{swagger-restify}
+{koa-swagger2}
 =========
-This project is a fork of [swagger-restify](https://github.com/yourdelivery/swagger-restify) project with Swagger compatibility improvements to make it possible to use it with [restify](http://mcavage.me/node-restify/) framework.
-This implementation also makes use of [swagger-tools](https://github.com/apigee-127/swagger-tools) to validate generated swagger specs.
+This project is a fork of the [swagger-restify](https://github.com/yourdelivery/swagger-restify) project making it possible to use generate specifications and use Swagger ( 1.0, 1.2 and 2.0 ) with [koa](http://koajs.com/).
+Also makes use of [swagger-tools](https://github.com/apigee-127/swagger-tools) to validate generated swagger specs.

 [Swagger](http://swagger.io/) is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
 View [demo](http://petstore.swagger.io/).

-__{swagger-restify}__ is a simple and clean solution to integrate swagger with restify.
+__{koa-swagger2}__ is a simple and clean solution to integrate swagger with koa.

 ### Supported Swagger versions
   - __1.0__